vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 - vSphere 7.0 u3 instance with an Enterprise Plus license.
 - Your vSphere environment has the following objects in place:
-  - A vSphere cluster with at least 3 hosts on which vSphere HA & DRS is enabled.
+  - A vSphere cluster with at least 3 hosts, on which vSphere HA & DRS is enabled.
 If you are using vSAN for shared storage, it is recommended that you use 4 ESXi hosts.
   - A distributed switch with port groups for TKO components.
-See [Network Requirements](#network-requirements) for the required port groups.
+Please refer to the [Network Requirements](#network-requirements) section for the required port groups.
   - All ESXi hosts of the cluster on which vSphere with Tanzu will be enabled should be part of the distributed switch.
   - Dedicated resource pools and VM folder for collecting NSX Advanced Load Balancer VMs.
   - A shared datastore with sufficient capacity for the control plane and worker node VM files.
 - Network Time Protocol (NTP) service running on all hosts and vCenter.
 - A user account with **Modify cluster-wide configuration** permissions.
-- NSX Advanced Load Balancer 20.1.7 OVA downloaded from [customer connect](unlock) portal and readily available for deployment.
+- NSX Advanced Load Balancer 20.1.7 ova downloaded from [customer connect](https://customerconnect.vmware.com/home?bmctx=89E60DF848C641FD518EB9F6B9A6E5334F602FA3A762B409625CD531863AC847&contextType=external&username=string&password=secure_string&challenge_url=https:%2F%2Fcustomerconnect.vmware.com%2Fhome&request_id=-7975651889850440054&authn_try_count=0&locale=en_GB&resource_url=https%253A%252F%252Fcustomerconnect.vmware.com%252Fweb%252Fvmware%252Fchecksession) portal and readily available for deployment. <!-- markdown-link-check-disable-line -->

-For additional information on general prerequisites, see [vSphere with Tanzu product documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-EE236215-DA4D-4579-8BEB-A693D1882C77.html).
+For additional information on general prerequisites, please refer to vSphere with Tanzu product [documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-EE236215-DA4D-4579-8BEB-A693D1882C77.html)

 ### <a id=network-requirements> </a> Network Requirements